NJ-CRC, EDA Announce the 1st NJ Cannabis Grant Money Winners

 “I had no clue what I was getting into,” Jackson admitted regarding cannabis.
 “I didn’t know the barriers at every turn.”

 “You’re doing something that’s never been done before,” he noted.
-“The biggest barriers for entrepreneurs is absolutely capital.”
+“The biggest barrier for entrepreneurs is absolutely capital.”

 “There should be legacy operators flourishing throughout this industry,” Jackson added.